-Transcript Service and fee
+Transcript Service

 Students needing a copy of their transcript from Robeson Community College should make application to the Registrar's Office five days before it is needed.
 Transcripts are normally issued every day (except during registration and drop/add).
 In order to receive a transcript on the same day as requested, the student must have a written request turned in to the Records and Registration Office by 10 a.m.
 Transcripts will be mailed directly to the person or organization named on the Transcript Request Form, or an unofficial copy may be issued directly to the student.
 Robeson Community College is not responsible for transcripts that are not mailed directly to the person or organization named on the Transcript Request Form.
-A picture I.D. is required to pick up transcripts.
+A picture I.D. is required to pick up transcripts as well as any other student documentation.
 Robeson Community College does not fax transcripts.
 However, it is acceptable to fax a written request for a transcript.
-The cost of transcripts is \$2.00 per copy.